barium carbonate

 • High recyclability

-• Suitable for food contact (with appropriate certification)
+• Suitable for food contact (with proper certification)

 Applications of Bio-based Polypropylene

-• Medical and Pharmaceutical Industries: Syringes, pharmaceutical packaging
+• Medical and pharmaceutical industries (syringes, drug packaging)

-• Consumer Products: Reusable containers, bio-based single-use products
+• Consumer products (reusable containers, bio-based disposable items)

 Disadvantages of Bio-based Polypropylene